 While most companies wish they could release a perfect campaign without hiccups from start to finish, it doesn’t ever work that way.
 It’s impossible to fully predict how people will react to messaging or tactics.
 Fortunately, real-time analytical tools can help organizations quickly monitor metrics, audience sentiment, and campaign strength like never before.

-There are many social platforms, from Facebook to Twitter, that provides insights into how people interact with brands and respond to their initiatives.
+There are many social platforms, from Facebook to Twitter, that provide insights into how people interact with brands and respond to their initiatives.
 Let’s say you’re working for an online retailer.
 You’ve just started a social marketing campaign to help promote a new line of products.
 How is your target audience responding?
 Using the right tools you can gauge sentiment and see if people are having positive or negative conversations about your product.
 This is incredibly useful, as it allows marketers to make changes on the fly, instead of waiting for the numbers and impressions to come out at the end of a campaign.

 Or what if you’re a mobile game developer?
 Real-time analytical tools will allow you to see how users are behaving when they first use your game.
 Do they exit right away?
 What aspects of the game are they using most often?
 All of this information could help you tweak in-game features and make improvements much quicker, avoiding frustrated players and lost customers.
 Lastly, mobile apps are a great means of collecting information about the actual users.
 There’s nothing stopping researchers from creating games designed to test observational skills or cognitive abilities.
 Mobile-based games can offer researchers an exciting new means of gathering inexpensive big data, which would normally take years to collect in a lab.